lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 ## Connecting the TFT to the Mainboard

-**Do the following, to be able to use the touchmode of your screen.**
+**Do the following to be able to use the touchmode of your screen:**

 1. Connect the 5pin serial cable according to the manual of your mainboard
 2. Define a serial port in Marlin, to activate the port used by the TFT